opentracing/opentracing-cpp/docs/usage.md

 ### Defining carriers

-For this trace to be distributed across all of our organizations tasks, we need a way to `inject` and `extract` the span into our RPC carriers.

-For our above example, when we make our request to the backend HTTP service, we'll need a way to inject the details of the context into our HTTP request.
+In order to instrument our entire network, we need a way to `inject` and `extract` spans into and out of our RPC calls.
+Extending our example, when we make our request to the backend HTTP service, we'll need a way to inject the details of the context into our outgoing HTTP request.

+For this example, we'll define our HttpWriter inline with our request.
+In practice, you'll want the Writers/Readers you use to be consistent across your organization, so putting them into a library would be ideal.

 ```
-// For this example, we'll define our HttpWriter inline with our request.
-// In practice, you'll want the Writers/Readers you use to be consistent
-// across your organization, so putting them into a library would be
-// ideal.

 #include <opentracing/carriers.h>

-class HttpWriter : public GenericBinaryWriter<HttpWriter>
+class HttpWriter : public opentracing::GenericBinaryWriter<HttpWriter>
 {
   public:
     HttpWriter(HttpRequest * req): m_req(req){}